February 15, 2021

 The primary relationship is the one that students have with their mentor teams.
 Because mentors are in relationship with a student over a period of years, they develop a well-rounded view of the student and earn the privilege to provide feedback to the student as they develop competency within a given program’s outcomes.
 The relational fabric that connects mentors and students strengthens positive feedback and opens the door to authentic and deep constructive feedback.
 If a faculty mentor first builds a relationship with a student, when the time comes to give feedback that might be difficult for a student to hear, the faculty mentor’s voice will be heard through the filter of relational trust rather than through the filter of positional power.
 In short, mentors can speak truth because they have earned trust through a relationship and not because they have been given power through a particular role.

 Evaluation of student learning invites mentor teams to evaluate students from multiple angles, thereby enhancing the quality and reliability of assessment.
 Specifically, it requires mentor teams to gather information about learning and development by 1) evaluating artifacts produced by students, 2) observing students as they perform tasks, and 3) having conversations that encourage students to articulate what they are thinking.
-By gathering information through each of these means, mentors gain a more holistic impression of the student’s mastery of content, character, and craft.
+By gathering information through each of these means, mentors gain a more holistic impression of the student’s proficiency of content, character, and craft.

 Holistic assessment is a big ask.
 It requires time, integrated thinking, humility, and relationships rooted in trust.
 We believe, however, that it is worth the investment of time and energy because it has a greater potential to produce reliable results.